 Learn more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
 Here are some more suggestions from Parker Pearce Service Experts:

 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
 Even if you feel like your allergies are pretty minimal, people are often surprised by the nearly instant change in how they feel after switching to a high-efficiency air filtration system.

 If you still aren’t confident that such a high-performing air filtration system is the right product for your home, there are several options to choose from when it comes to bettering your family’s air quality.
 Below are a few air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a study, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
 Investing in a UV light system helps to kill off these allergens and keep your home healthy.

 Humidify or Dehumidify

 Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
-Furthermore, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.
+Furthermore, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

-Help better the quality of your indoor air with Parker Pearce Service Experts.
+Help improve the quality of your indoor air with Parker Pearce Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.